kayoumido/Find-My-Movie/README.md

 ## 2. Work environment
-This project was realised on computer, provided by the CPNV, with the following characteristics :
+This project was realised on a computer, provided by the CPNV, with the following characteristics :
     * OS : Windows 7 Entreprise - Service pack 1
     * CPU : Intel Core i7-6700 @ 3.40GHZ
     * RAM : 16Gb